soitun/dns-proxy-server/docs/content/1-getting-started/running-it/mac/_index.en.md

 $ networksetup -getdnsservers Wi-Fi
 There aren't any DNS Servers set on Wi-Fi.
 ```
-If it returns some server IP then is a good idea to save it to restore the configurations later.
+If it returns some server IP then is a good idea to backup it then you can restore the configurations later.

-Let's set DPS as the default DNS Server, you can get DPS IP by search for `Starting UDP server` at the starting logs,
+Let's set DPS as the default DNS Server, best option here is to get your network IP address, `Wi-Fi` in my case which
+has `192.168.0.14` set, `127.0.0.1` will partially works because this way containers won't be able
+to solve each other in my tests.

-it's `192.168.0.14` in my case, remember you need to run DPS in port 53 as MAC doesn't accept custom port especification.
+**Obs**: Be aware you need to run DPS in port **53** as MAC doesn't accept custom port especification.

 ```bash
 $ networksetup -setdnsservers Wi-Fi 192.168.0.14